-- 2. Configure the US system location to use: - o the us-lyncpool.example.com Front End Pool - DNS servers on the inside of the network - a TURN server - o a STUN server. - 3.
-Configure DNS records for the US Conferencing Nodes: - A-records for each Conferencing Node us-px01 and us-px02 - another A-record per Conferencing Node with the host name us-px.example.com (the application pool name of the Conferencing Nodes). - Configure the SIP TLS FQDN setting for each US Conferencing Node to reflect its DNS FQDN e.g. us-px01.example.com and us-px02.example.com.
+- 2. Configure the US system location to use: - o the fepool-us.example.com Front End Pool - o DNS servers on the inside of the network - o a STUN/TURN server, if required. - 3.
+Configure DNS records for the US Conferencing Nodes: - o A-records for each Conferencing Node conf06 and conf07 - another A-record per Conferencing Node with the host name confpool-us.vc.example.com (the application pool name of the Conferencing Nodes).